Siphon880gh/dashboard-gsheet/README - Migration Guide.md

 cd ../
 cd keys
 ```
-- Your app will load the service account from a "go" folder: `go/index.php`
+- Your app will load the service account from `index.php`
-- So the path could be 5x levels up: `/../../../../../keys`
+- So the path could be 5x levels up: `/../../../../keys`